School Hours: 9:00 a.m. - 2:45 p.m.

 Class Schedule: We will hand out class schedules at the information meeting.

-Computers: A netbook or laptop is highly recommended for all sixth through twelfth grade students.
+Computers: We highly recommend a laptop for all seventh through twelfth grade students.
 All computers are required to have Netnanny or similar parental controls to block use of undesirable sites, social networking, and chats during school hours.

-Students in grades 4-12 may enroll to attend school Monday through Friday.
-Friday will be a supervised learning center (not a tutoring center).
-A study hall supervisor will oversee students and help keep them on track to complete any homework that needs completing.
+Grades 7-12 Learning Center (9 - 12:30): Students may enroll to attend school Monday through Friday.
+Friday will be a supervised learning center.
+A teacher will oversee students and help keep them on track to complete any homework that needs to be completed.